Johann Gottfried Galle: Breslau Observatory

 In 1851 he moved to Breslau (today Wrocław) to become the director of the local observatory, and in 1856 he became Professor of Astronomy at the Schlesischen Friedrich-Wilhelms-Universität Breslau.
 He worked in Breslau for over 45 years.
 For the academic year 1875/76 he was elected Rector.
 At Breslau he dealt with the exact determination of planetary orbits and developed methods for calculating the height of the aurorae and the path of meteors, and consolidated the data for all 414 comets discovered up to 1894 into one work (with the help of his son).
 Otherwise he concerned himself with the Earth's magnetic field and climatology.
 Altogether he published over 200 works.

 Later years

 In 1897 Galle returned to Potsdam, where he died in 1910 at the age of 98.
 He was survived by his wife and two sons, Andreas Galle and Georg Galle (1860–1946).

 The town of Gräfenhainichen, which is close to his birthplace, erected a memorial to him in 1977.

 Two craters, one on the Moon and the "happy face" one on Mars, the asteroid 2097 Galle, and a ring of Neptune have been named in his honor.

-In Breslau (today Wrocław) itself, it was commemorated by naming one of the streets with his last name – Gallestrasse.
+In Breslau (today Wrocław) itself, Galle was commemorated by naming one of the streets with his last name – Gallestrasse.
 This name was in force until the end of World War II.
-Its contemporary name is Wapienna (meaning Limestone in Polish) Street.
+Its contemporary name is Wapienna (meaning limestone in Polish) Street.